stuartellis/stuartellis-site-hugo/content/articles/aws-workspaces.md

 AWS WorkSpaces uses the proprietary [PCoIP](http://www.teradici.com/pcoip-technology) protocol, which is developed by [Teradici](http://www.teradici.com/).
-You may only connect to a workspace with either a AWS WorkSpaces client, or another system that uses PCoIP, such as a thin client unit.
+You connect to a workspace with either a AWS WorkSpaces client application, or another system that uses PCoIP, such as a thin client unit.

 # Networking and Directories #